My favorite concept about marketing is based on a quote by Anne Lamott:

 Your heart will break open to how much your precious self really deserves.

 It’s a lot.
 Really.
 It’s a lot.
 As you go deeper and deeper into your true Life’s Work, you’ll learn the value of what you provide and the beauty of what you do.
-You’ll get broken open to how gently and lovingly others treat you.
+You’ll get broken open to how gentle and appreciative the world can be.
 You’ll meet your own humanness when others give you chances, breaks, and forgiveness.
 You’ll learn how to give them to yourself.
 Over and over again.

 And from what I see, these are the tip of the iceberg.